jonas-lesage-be/ccmb/README.md

 ## Configuration

-The application is configured through command-line flags.
-These flags are parsed dynamically at execution start and maps values using `spf13/viper` environment and configuration schemas.
+The application is configured via command-line flags that are parsed at startup.

-### Core CLI Flags
+### Core CLI flags

 - **`-c, --config`**: Path to a JSON, TOML, or YAML configuration file.
 - **`-s, --source-dir`**: Source directory containing raw input files.